-If you love eggnog, I know you’ll enjoy this amazing loaf of bread redolent of the sweet, rich taste of our favorite holiday beverage.
+If you love eggnog, I know you’ll enjoy this amazing loaf of Eggnog and Bourbon Bread, redolent with the sweet, rich taste of our favorite holiday beverage.

-My birthday was last Monday and this post was supposed to simply be about the bread my daughter made for me as a gift for that day.
+My birthday was last Monday and this post was supposed to simply be about the Eggnog and Bourbon Bread my daughter made for me as a gift for that day.
 But life changes in an instant and I would be remiss if there was no mention of the tragedy we have all witnessed in a small town in Connecticut.

 If it were in my power I would do what I always do when someone is in need; I would makes pots of chicken soup in hopes that it would in some way soothe a hurting soul.